Project IIRP16

 CHAPPI: Care Home Activity Providers facilitating Public Involvement in research as meaningful activity for care home residents

-This research asks: Can care home activity provider facilitated resident involvement in research influence research projects?
+This research asked: Can care home activity provider facilitated resident involvement in research influence research projects?
 Can it offer a meaningful and positive activity for residents?

 To research public involvement, genuine involvement opportunities are needed for residents.
-This project will use three studies we are involved in (DACHA, TIMES and VICHTA).
-Our research will observe and ask people (in interviews) about the public involvement to understand if the involvement is possible, enjoyable and influences the research activity and findings.
+This project used three studies we were involved in (DACHA, TIMES and VICHTA).
+Our research observed and asked people (in interviews) about public involvement to understand if involvement is possible, enjoyable and influenced the research activity and findings.

-Different activities will be used by activity providers to enable care home residents to be understood and give their views on the research, depending on resident preference and cognitive ability.
-Activities will use written words, pictures, videos and games that will explain the studies to care home residents, and help them to use their experience to influence the research (e.g. which questions are important, how to recruit residents).
+Different activities were used by activity providers to enable care home residents to be understood and give their views on the research, depending on resident preference and cognitive ability.
+Activities used written words, pictures, videos and games that explained the studies to care home residents, and helped them use their experience to influence the research (e.g. which questions are important, how to recruit residents).

-• We will explore the process of setting up the public involvement activities, including resources needed and costs.
+• We explored the process of setting up the public involvement activities, including resources needed and costs.

-• We will interview care home activity providers, residents, relatives, care home staff and researchers, asking their experiences and views about the public involvement process.
+• We interviewed care home activity providers, residents, relatives, care home staff and researchers, asking their experiences and views about the public involvement process.

-The project team of practitioners and researchers are meeting regularly and really enjoying working together.
-We have held team training sessions learning in more depth about each other's work.
-This will be a huge benefit to researching sensitively in care homes with people living and working in them.
+The project team of practitioners and researchers met regularly and enjoyed working together.
+We held team training sessions and learnt about each other's work.
+This was a huge benefit to researching sensitively in care homes with people living and working in them.

-Activity providers (sometimes called activity coordinators, lifestyle leads or wellbeing leads) are interested to get involved, and we will now be developing public involvement activities, with their input.
+Activity providers (sometimes called activity coordinators, lifestyle leads or wellbeing leads) were interested to get involved, and we developed public involvement activities with their input.

-Our advisory group have been very helpful, including guiding our thinking about our planned literature reviews, and about inclusive language for people in the LGBTQ+ community living in care homes.
+Our advisory group were very helpful, including guiding our thinking for our literature reviews, and about inclusive language for people in the LGBTQ+ community living in care homes.

 • A “How to” guide for conducting research involvement activities with care home residents, aimed at researchers and activity providers will be co-produced.
 There will be 2 versions (activity providers, and researchers).
 It will outline example vignettes, costs, roles, ways to develop and check shared understanding and meaning between care home residents, AP, and researchers, and ways to evaluate impact.
-The ‘How To’ guide will be disseminated through Skills for Care, NAPA, NIHR organizations including ARCs, RDS, CRN and ENRICH, CHAIN, MyHomeLife, National Care Forum and Alzheimer’s Society.
+The ‘How To’ guide will be disseminated through Skills for Care, NAPA, NIHR organizations including ARCs, RDS, East of England Regional Research Delivery Network (formerly the Clinical Research Network (CRN) East of England) and ENRICH, CHAIN, MyHomeLife, National Care Forum and Alzheimer’s Society.

 • We will link with the North East and North Cumbria ARC 'Developing PPI in Care Homes Community of Practice'.
 The team will offer to lead seminars for regional RDS teams as part of RDS training so that RDS members are able to support researchers in incorporating resident PI in care home related research.
 We will offer to contribute to webinars or other tailored events with NAPA, MyHomeLife, National Care Forum and local Care Associations in order to share the findings from the work and promote to care providers and their activity staff the potential role of activity providers in research.